GatorEducator/gatorgrade/README.md

 ```

 To configure a check without a specified file path, just start with
-the description using the `description` key, and use `check` and `options`
+the description for the check by using the `description` key, and use
+the `check` and `options` keys for the name of the check
-for the check and the options associated with it.
+and the options for the check.
 See example below for reference.

 ```yml